GP2P/PlayPal/README.md

 ## Description

 Hi there, welcome to PlayPal.
-PlayPal is a Voice-based AI companion to help solo PC gamers.
+PlayPal is a voice-based & vision-capable AI companion to help solo PC gamers.

 ## No installation required!

 [Try now here!](new)

 or, if you have the project downloaded, just open any of the .html files!

+> The website is fully static and does not require server / setup!

 ## Instructions